Dixie Chik Cooks - Thinking About What’s For Dinner While Eating Lunch!

 The mastermind behind Dixie Chik Cooks, Shea is a self-taught recipe developer, food photographer, and influencer with a fiery passion for all things culinary.
 Known for her obsession with jalapeños and an undying love for burgers, Shea brings a fresh and fearless approach to home cooking.
 Her journey started as a personal chronicle of recipes for her family, but her creativity and talent quickly turned it into a full-fledged business.
-Armed with her Canon EOS M50 and an ever-curious palate, she continues to push the boundaries of flavor, capturing mouthwatering dishes that inspire thousands.
+Armed with her camera and an ever-curious palate, she continues to push the boundaries of flavor, capturing mouthwatering dishes that inspire thousands.
 In this exclusive interview with Delivery Rank, Shea shares her culinary inspirations, her journey as a self-made food entrepreneur, and why she believes the kitchen is the best therapy.

 Lasagna is probably the most therapeutic - it has multiple layers and requires chopping of onions, garlic, etc. It's like an art.
 Of course, one could use a food processor, but the chopping is therapeutic to me.